 - Content: Is the proposal well thought out and does it cover enough aspects of the issue(s) of interest?

-- Workshop Proposer and Speaker Diversity: Are the proposers first-timers to the Internet Governance discussion (for instance have they participated in previous instalment of IGF Poland conference or “Who rules the Internet” workshops)?
-Is the list of speakers diverse enough (in terms of gender, geography, stakeholder group, policy perspective, and/or persons with disabilities)?
+- Workshop Proposer and Speaker Diversity: Are the proposers first-timers to the Internet Governance discussion (for instance have they participated in the "Who rules the Internet" workshops organised since 2014?)
+Is the list of speakers diverse enough?
 Are the speakers qualified to tackle the topic?

-- Format: Is the workshop’s scenario consistent with the format listed (for example, if the format is Debate, then does the proposal describe how the debate will be set up, with timings, etc., indicated; are all sides of the issues will be represented)?
+- Format: Is the workshop’s scenario consistent with the format listed (for example, if the selected format is Debate, does the proposal describe how the debate will be set up, and how all sides of the issues will be represented)?
 Does the selected format ensure audience engagement and involves them in the discussed issue?

-Each Steering Board member will grade the proposal according to these four criteria, giving each criterion a score from 1 (lowest) to 5 (highest).
-The average of the total scores received by each proposal will be used to ranked them.
+Each Steering Committee member will grade the proposal according to these four criteria, giving each criterion a score from 1 (lowest) to 5 (highest).
+The average of the total scores received by each proposal will be used to rank them.
 Then agenda slots will be assigned to highest-ranked proposals until all slots are filled-up.

-When, however, there are two or more proposals on the same topic, the Steering Board will encourage the proposers to organize one workshop together.
+When, however, there are two or more proposals on the same topic, the Steering Committee will encourage the organisers to carry out a single joint workshop.